본문 바로가기

 Localization Strategies Drive Record-Breaking Export Growth

-According to the Korea Customs Service on December 30, Korea's ice cream export value increased from $72.42 million (103.8 billion won) in 2021 to $77.6 million (111.3 billion won) in 2022, and reached $93.06 million (133.4 billion won) in 2023.
-Last year, exports nearly reached the $100 million mark at $98.41 million (141.1 billion won), and this year, the annual total is estimated to have reached $120 million.
-From January to November this year, cumulative exports amounted to $112.25 million (159.5 billion won).
-In just four years, the export volume has grown by more than 60%.
+According to the Korea Customs Service as of December 30, Korea’s ice cream export value increased from $72.42 million (103.8 billion won) in 2021 to $77.6 million (111.3 billion won) in 2022, and reached $93.06 million (133.4 billion won) in 2023.
+Last year, it stood at $98.41 million (141.1 billion won), coming close to the $100 million mark, and this year, the annual total is estimated to have reached $120 million.
+The cumulative export value from January to November this year was $112.25 million (159.5 billion won).
+In just four years, the export volume has increased by more than 60%.

 It's Not Ramen or Kim, but 'This' That Captured Global Tastes and Set a New Export Record Binggrae Melona, Lotte Wellfood World Cone.